realmjh/molasses/README.md

 * For futher clarification, this was developed on Linux Mint 💯

 ## -- Copyright / Usage --
 Anybody is free to use Molasses.
-I however, for this project, am operating a zero-corporate policy.
+I however for this project, am operating a zero-corporate policy.

 This means that no company, corporation, or recognized-entity shall use my code for their benefit.
-They are free to use the program, but may not use the code in any way, shape, or form.
+They are free to use the program, but may not copy the code in any way, shape, or form.